josephsl/wintenApps/contributing.md

 You must:

-1. Be running the latest supported version of Windows 11 (as of June 2026, this means Windows 11 2025 Update (Version 25H2) and latest Insider Preview (experimental/beta/release preview) build).
+1. Be running the latest supported version of Windows 11 (as of September 2026, this means Windows 11 2025 Update (Version 25H2) and latest Insider Preview (experimental/beta/release preview) build).
-2. Be running the latest stable version of NVDA or later (as of June 2026, this means NVDA 2026.1.1 or latest alpha release).
+2. Be running the latest stable version of NVDA or later (as of September 2026, this means NVDA 2026.2 or latest alpha release).
-3. If you wish to offer code/pull requests, you must be running latest stable NVDA (2026.1.1) and Windows 11 (25H2) release or later.
+3. If you wish to offer code/pull requests, you must be running latest stable NVDA (2026.2) and Windows 11 (25H2) release or later.
 4. To package your modifications into an add-on build, you must be using Python 3.13 or later.

 ## Contribution process